“For the dead and the living, we must bear witness.” Elie Wiesel

 Since its inception in 1995, the THMF has sponsored classes on the Holocaust at Kirkwood Community College, Coe College and Mt.
 Mercy University which have include public lectures by Holocaust survivors.
 The survivors are invited to participate in religious services as well, at the time of Yom HaShoah (Holocaust Remembrance).
 In addition, they have sponsored arts events and performances inspired by the Holocaust.

 David Thaler was born and raised in Lwow, Poland in 1913.
 He received his medical education in France, at Paris University.
 He immigrated to the United States in 1938, after the death of his mother.
-He learned english and passed the medical boards while serving as an ambulance attendant at Kings County Hospital in New York.
+He learned English and passed the medical boards while serving as an ambulance attendant at Kings County Hospital in New York.
 Later, he served in the United States Army in World War II.
 He practiced medicine in Cedar Rapids until his retirement in 1985, and passed away in 2000.

 As the years pass, there are less and less Holocaust survivors to tell their own story, but with the help of the Thaler Holocaust Memorial Fund, their stories will live on in our community.